 Under U.S. immigration law, nobody is eligible for a green card or a temporary visa if they are “likely to become a public charge.”

-In 1999, the government defined “public charge” as someone who is “primarily dependent on the government for subsistence” by receiving either (a) public cash assistance or (b) government-funded long-term care.
+In 1999, the Immigration and Naturalization Service (INS), the precursor to U.S. Citizenship and Immigration Services (USCIS), defined “public charge” as someone who is “primarily dependent on the government for subsistence” by receiving either (a) public cash assistance or (b) government-funded long-term care.

 Those two categories of public benefits have included: